boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 **Methods:**

-createCohort(String) -> Creates a cohort, adding it to the cohorts property
+createCohort(String) -> Creates a cohort, adding it to the cohorts property.

 - INPUTS:
   cohortName: String
 - OUTPUTS:
   true -> Successfull

-removeCohort(String) - Removes cohort or returns null if cohort is not found
+removeCohort(String) - Removes a cohort, updating the cohorts property.

 - INPUTS:
   cohortName: String
 - OUTPUTS:
   true -> Successfull
-  Throw Error -> Cohort not found

-searchForCohort(String) -> Searches for a cohort or returns null if cohort is not found
+searchForCohort(String) -> Searches for a cohort or throws error if cohort is not found.

 - INPUTS:
   cohortName: String
 - OUTPUTS:
   cohort: Object
+  Throw error -> Cohort not found

-addStudentToCohort(String, Number) -> Adds a student to cohort or returns null if student and/or cohort is not found
+addStudentToCohort(String, Number) -> Adds a student to cohort and updates student array inside cohorts property or throws error if student is not found.

 - INPUTS:
   cohortName: String
   studentId: Number
 - OUTPUTS:
   True -> Successfull
-  Null -> Student not found
+  Throw error -> Student not found

-removeStudentFromCohort(String, Number) -> Removes a student from a cohort or returns null if student and/or cohort is not found
+removeStudentFromCohort(String, Number) -> Removes a student from a cohort and updates student array inside cohorts property or throws error if student is not found.

 - INPUTS:
   cohortName: String
   studentId: Number
 - OUTPUTS:
   True -> Successfull
-  Null -> Student and/or cohort not found
+  Throw error -> Student not found